Areas of Expertise: Old Testament, Biblical Hebrew, Biblical Archaeology, Cities

 Dr. Park served as editor of the Urban Voice series and co-editor of Africanus Journal, and published articles and book chapters on Israel, archaeology, Old Testament, theological education, and spiritual formation.
 He also co-edited Reaching for the New Jerusalem: A Biblical and Theological Framework for the City (Wipf & Stock, 2013).

-Dr. Park proposed to his wife, Dr. Hyun Gyung Jang, in the Garden of Gethsemane, Israel.
-They are parents of two sons – Daniel who studies and plays Lacrosse in Europe, and Matthew who attends BC High.
-The family live in Waltham.
+He proposed to his wife, Dr. Hyun Gyung Jang, in the Garden of Gethsemane, Jerusalem.
+They have two sons – Daniel and Matthew – and live in Waltham, MA.